Dowell-Lab/srworkshop/day02/README.md

 # Day 2 | Intro to Linux & Vim

+### How/Why can I use a computer without a graphical interface?
+Graphical interfaces (like Finder for Mac or Files for Windows) offer a user-friendly experience while working from the terminal allows a user more complete control over the computer.
+You do this from the command line using **Linux/Unix commands**.
+Since the terminal does not provide things like Microsoft word, to edit and search files, we instead use a tool called **Vim**.

+### Goal
 The goal of day 2 is to learn some basic Linux/Unix commands for managing files.
 Today we will go over basic Unix/Linux commands and work more with text editors (Vim).
 You can Google search Linux/Unix commands/Vim commands and use the handy cheat-sheets (below) for all of these tools.

 ### Cheat Sheets